Adv-R-Programming/Adv-R-Reader/content/class_worksheets/06_debugging/_index.en.md

 occurs, it will boot you out of the browser back to the global environment.

-As you step through the function you should notice the at line `vec_mode = mode(num_vec)` produces an output of `"numeric"`, which would be causing our error in the next line, `if(!all(is.numeric(output))){stop("Not all values are numeric!")}`.
+As you step through the function you should notice the code at line `vec_mode = mode(num_vec)` produces an output of `"numeric"`, which would be causing our error in the next line, `if(!all(is.numeric(output))){stop("Not all values are numeric!")}`.